vibhorsharma25/AppTestExample/README.md

 # AppTestExample

 Its a maven project.
-Lang used:- java
+Lang used:- Java.
-Test framework- Junit
+Test framework- Junit.
-Library used- Appium
+Library used- Appium.
 Created a small of preview of BTC buy workflow.